bxparks/AceSegment/README.md

 1. Low level buffers which are created statically.
 1. The `Hardware` object which provides access to the various pins.
-1. The `Driver` object through the `DriverBuilder`.
+1. The `Driver` object created through the `DriverBuilder`.
-1. The `Renderer` which knows how to send bit patterns to the `Driver`.
+1. The `Renderer` object created through the `RendererBuilder`.
-1. The various `XxxWriter` classes which translate higher level characters and strings into bit patterns.
+1. The various `XxxWriter` classes which translate higher level characters and strings into bit patterns used by `Renderer`.

 A typical resource creation code looks like this:
 ```